ixa-ehu/ixa-pipe-pos/README.md

 4. Download models and other resources
 --------------------------------------

-The POS tagger needs the trained models to work properly.
+The POS tagger needs the trained models and dictionaries to do the lemmatization.
 They can be downloaded from

 ````shell
 http://ixa2.si.ehu.es/ragerri/ixa-pipeline-models/
 ````

-Two models are to be copied to ixa-pipe-pos/src/main/resources/: en-pos-perceptron-1000-dev.bin, and es-pos-perceptron-1000-dev.bin
+Two models are to be copied to ixa-pipe-pos/src/main/resources/: en-pos-perceptron-500-dev.bin, and es-pos-perceptron-500-0.bin
 Note that if you change the name of the models the source code in Models.java will need to be modified accordingly.

-To perform English lemmatization the module currently uses WordNet-3.0.
+To perform English lemmatization the module uses three different methods for English and two for Spanish:
+- English:
+    + WordNet-3.0.
 You will need to download WordNet and provide $WordNet/dict as a value of the -w option when running ixa-pipe-pos (see point 7. below).
+    + Plain text dictionary: en-lemmas.dict is a "Word POStag lemma" dictionary in plain text to perform lemmatization.
+    + Morfologik-stemming: english.dict is the same as en-lemmas.dict but binarized as a finite state automata using the morfologik-stemming project (see NOTICE file for details) This method uses 10% of RAM with respect to the plain text dictionary and works 2x faster.

+- Spanish:
+    + Plain text dictionary: es-lemmas.dict.
+    + Morfologik stemming: spanish.dict.

+To get WordNet go to:

 ````shell
 wget http://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz